microsoft/qsharp-language/Approved/implicitly-scoped-qubit-allocation.md

 2. Allow `use` and `borrow` statements to be followed by either a block `{ ... }` or a semicolon `;`.
 3. Remove the requirement for parentheses around headers for all block statements.

+We expect to permanently support the new non-block `use` and `borrow` statements, but we may reconsider how or if the block forms are supported at a later date, after we learn more about how both forms are used in practice.

 # Justification

 Qubit allocation is currently awkward in Q# for two reasons: